franzson/autocoder_external/README.md

 To install the external, copy autocoder.mxo into ~/Documents/Max 8/Packages/autocoder/externals and libtensorflowlite_c.dylib into /usr/local/lib
 The first time you open a patch containing the autocoder in Max, you will get an error that the file isn't secure to open.
 To solve this, open System Preferences->Security & Privacy and under the general tab there should be an option to allow the software to open the file.
 Once you do that, close Max/MSP and reopen and it should now work.

-There are two examples included, a very basic one and a second one that requires Ircam's spat to be installed.
+There are two example patches included, a very basic one and a second one that requires Ircam's spat to be installed.

 For more details on the AI and its architecture, please see the [main autocoder repository](https://github.com/franzson/autocoder).